mcunningham917/PHdoc/Execution.md

 `Defaults` sets the path for PHtools, Topotoolbox, and all input (PHdata) and output (PHanalysis) data.

 `CostaRica.m` runs the complete PH algorithm.
-It calls the script [`RunPH.m`] (https://github.com/mcunningham917/PHtools/blob/master/Core/RunPH.m), which performs the following three steps:
+It calls the script [`RunPH.m`](https://github.com/mcunningham917/PHtools/blob/master/Core/RunPH.m), which performs the following three steps:

 ## Step 1: Hypsometry of progressive (nested) subcatchments